On-line Donations for Temple Beth Abraham

 Jack and Jeanette Jeger Kitchen Fund

 This fund was set up by Jack Jeger in memory of Jeanette Jeger who spent much of her time in the kitchen preparing a meal for the members of TBA.
 The proceeds of this fund will be used to purchase items needed to improve the kitchen, or enhance the serving or preparation of food.

 Donations to this fund assist in purchasing prayerbooks, chumashim and machzorim for the congregation.

-This fund provides scholarships to students whose families are in financial need, to attend Jewish camps or schools.
-Grants from this fund are awarded by a committee and applications should be given to Rabbi Bloom.
+This fund provides scholarships to students whose families are in financial need, to attend a Camp Ramah program.
+The Grants are awarded by a committee and applications should be given to Rabbi Bloom.